North Peninsula State Park

 A NOTE FROM THE MANAGER

-The saltmarsh restoration project along John Anderson is active again as we just received funding to restore an additional two acres.
-The first two stages of the project (north of the powerline cut on A1A, north of High Bridge Road) are complete and are visible from a walk on the nature trail.
+The saltmarsh restoration project along John Anderson is finished for now, although we hope to fund some additional work to complete the center section.
+The first two stages of the project at the park (north of the powerline cut on A1A, north of High Bridge Road) are complete and are visible from a walk on the nature trail.

 The spoil areas that are being restored in the park were built up on historical saltmarsh as a result of dredge activities during construction of the Intracoastal Waterway which took place after the turn of the 20th century.
 The goal of the project is to create a healthy, productive saltmarsh habitat which will be connected to open water, benefiting an extremely wide range of plants and animals.